©2023 OnPay, Inc.

 Below is a quick 6-step overview of everything that goes into calculating the payroll tax for your employees.
 If you prefer to see a more detailed calculation, head on over to the step-by-step guide we created just for you.

 Now that we’re done with federal income taxes, let’s tackle Idaho state taxes.
-The State of Idaho is on the higher end of marginal income tax rates compared to the rest of the country.
-It’s a progressive income tax in seven brackets that range from 1.125% to 6.925%.
+The State of Idaho has a flat income tax of 5.8% and this change is as of 2023.

 As an employer, you’re responsible for paying SUI (remember, if you pay your state SUI in full and on time, you get a 90% tax credit on FUTA).